|

 Hoc, Van, Hop Luu, The Ky 21, Song Van, Nang Moi, Lang Van, The Writers Post,

 and Wordbridge.
-Thien Nhat Phuong, pseudonym of Douglas Van Dung, born in 1937 in Ha Dong, North Vietnam, translator, social worker in the State of
+Thien Nhat Phuong, pseudonym of Douglas Van Dung, born in 1937 in Ha Dong, Rhonda Corcoran graduated with a Master degree in Library Science from the University

 of North Carolina-Chapel Hill in 1998, and has since worked in public and